anz-bank/gop/README.md

 ## What about arrai/yaml/json?

-Same thing, instead of returning a *sysl.Module, we can just return any other protobuf message, including a raw string of arrai bytes
+Same thing, instead of returning a *sysl.Module, we can just return any other protobuf message, including raw bytes